certara/pyDarwin/docs/Example1.rst

 ~~~~~~~~~~~~~~~~

 Example 1 :ref:`Options file <options file>`  :download:`json options file <../examples/user/Example1/options.json>`
-The options file will likely need to be editted, as the path to nmfe??.bat must be provided
+The options file will likely need to be editted, as the path to nmfe??.bat (Windows) or nmfe??
+(Linux) must be provided
 The options file for Example 1 is given below:

 The user should provide an appropriate path for :ref:`"nmfe_path"<nmfe_path_options_desc>`.
 NONMEM version 7.4 and 7.5 are supported.